 Where is Code Signing Used?

-A Code Signing Certificate is a type of digital certificates that is used across all the major platforms to provide security, authentication and guaranteed identity for executables, software, code and scripts.
-In other words, Code Signing certificate is used to confirm to users that the application or any other script that they are downloading from the internet is coming from the original party and that it will not harm their computer.
+A Code Signing Certificate is a type of digital certificate that is used across all the major platforms to provide security, authentication, and guaranteed identity for executables, software, code, and scripts.
+In other words, a Code Signing certificate is used to confirm to users that the application or any other script that they are downloading from the internet is coming from the original party and that it will not harm their computer.
 No matter whether the platform is Windows, OS X, iOS, Java, Adobe AIR, Android, or any other, code signing is one of the multi-platform solutions that is used & encouraged as best practice.

 - Apple Software